Generative Modelling of L\'evy Area for High Order SDE Simulation: Discriminator

-Swapping $i$ and $j$ gives the second integral.
-The difference of the two gives the result. \end{proof} We now present the main theoretical contribution of this section, which can be viewed as a partial converse of the above proposition.
+We now present the main theoretical contribution of this section, which can be viewed as a partial converse of the above proposition. \begin{theorem} [Distributional uniqueness of L\'evy area under Chen's relation]